MicrosoftDocs/visualstudio-docs/docs/vsto/architecture-of-vsto-add-ins.md

 ### Visual Studio Tools for Office Runtime
  To run VSTO Add-ins that are created by using the Office developer tools in Visual Studio, end user computers must have the [!INCLUDE[vsto_runtime](../vsto/includes/vsto-runtime-md.md)] installed.
 The runtime includes unmanaged components and a set of managed assemblies.
 The unmanaged components load the VSTO Add-in assembly.
 The managed assemblies provide the object model that your VSTO Add-in code uses to automate and extend the host application.

- For more information, see [Visual Studio Tools for Office Runtime overview](../vsto/visual-studio-tools-for-office-runtime-overview.md).
+ For more information, see [Visual Studio Tools for Office runtime overview](../vsto/visual-studio-tools-for-office-runtime-overview.md).

 ##  <a name="HowAddinsWork"></a> How VSTO Add-ins work with Microsoft Office applications
  When a user starts a Microsoft Office application, the application uses the deployment manifest and the application manifest to locate and load the most current version of the VSTO Add-in assembly.
 The following illustration shows the basic architecture of these VSTO Add-ins.